codereader/DarkRadiant_WinDeps/readme.txt

 The winbuild folder contains all the sources needed to build the Win32/Win64 dependency binaries, like gtkmm, gtkglextmm, etc.

-There should be VC++ project files in each of the subdirectories, which work best when the winbuild folder is checked out as subfolder to the trunk/darkradiant working copy, next to your w32deps/w64deps directories, as indicated on the wiki:
+There should be VC++ project files in each of the subdirectories (e.g. MSVC_Net2010 for VC++ 2010), which work best when the winbuild folder is checked out as subfolder to the trunk/darkradiant working copy, next to your w32deps/w64deps directories, as indicated on the wiki:

 1. Get TortoiseSVN
 2. Right-click your C:\Games (or likewise) folder and select SVN Checkout...